tqbwqing/automagic/README.md

  * Important:	The filtering can only be set during project creation.
 Click on Run to start the pre-processing of your data.
 This is the first thing you should do after creating a new project or after adding data to an existing project.
 Pre-processing includes filtering, detection of bad channels, EOG regression, PCA, and automatic interpolation.

-Should the project folder already contain files (i.e. should some of the project???s data already have been pre-processed), you???ll be able to choose whether existing files will be overwritten or skipped after clicking on Run.
+Should the project folder already contain files (i.e. should some of the projects data already have been pre-processed), you will be able to choose whether existing files will be overwritten or skipped after clicking on Run.
 * Important:	Please wait until all files have been pre-processed before doing anything else in this instance of MATLAB.

 ### 2.5.
 The Manual Rating Panel